Ogechukwu11/alx-higher_level_programming/0x02-python-import_modules/README.md

 1. Use the "import" statement to access the contents of modules.
 2. It allows you to reuse code from other files in your Python program.

-Example - Math Module:

-import math

-result = math.sqrt(16)  # Use the "sqrt" function from the math module.

 How to Use:

 After importing a module, reference its functions or variables using the module name.
 For instance, if you have a module named "my_module," access its functions like this: my_module.my_function().